redstrate/libphysis/README.md

 ## Usage

-Simply run `cargo build`, and Cargo will generate the bindings as well pull in Physis to compile into a C-compatible library.
+Run `cargo build`, and it will generate the bindings under `target/public`.
+There should also be a C-compatible shared & static library to link to.

-The headers and the libraries should appear under the `target` directory.

 ### Logger

 A logger suitable for connecting to Qt is provided in `logger/`.
-Simply add_subdirectory to it, and link to the physis-logger target.
-Then include the header `physis_logger.h` and call the `setup_physis_logging()` function!
+Call `add_subdirectory`, and link to the `physis-logger` target.
+Then include the header `physis_logger.h` and call `setup_physis_logging()`!

 ## Contributing & Support